Immerse yourself in the art and technique of sculpting image and sound for maximum emotional impact in this dynamic intensive

+The full 8-Week Intensive begins with an overview of one of the industry's most popular editing platforms.
 Adobe’s Premiere has become the preferred software choice for many editors.
 This course will give students a robust introductory understanding of Premiere and its interface.
 Students will learn window layout and customization, folder structure, sequence creation, keyboard shortcuts, 3-point editing, trimming tools, and navigation within a project.
 The course will also cover building and fine tuning a rough cut, working with audio and effects, creating titles and graphics, the basics of color correction, and exporting and sharing your projects.
-If your goal is to to edit feature films and TV shows, we strongly recommend that you also take
+Throughout the week students practice their new skills, editing short scenes.

 With the rapidly evolving technology in today's cinema cameras and digital imaging, editors with a strong understanding of color correction and color grading will stand out in the crowd.
 This workshop provides students with a strong foundation in DaVinci Resolve, the standard software for professional colorists across the industry.
 (Resolve is also developing increasingly powerful tools in non-linear editing and effects).
 Utilizing a workshop atmosphere in combination with lectures, demonstrations and projects, students will take their first steps toward a technical understanding of the art and craft of color correction and grading as used in professional filmmaking.